skiLLM-Labs/Krait/CODE_OF_CONDUCT.md

-# Krait Programming Language - Code of Conduct
+# KraitDev - Code of Conduct

 ## Our Pledge
-We, as contributors, maintainers, and community members of the Krait Programming Language project, pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.
+**We, as contributors, maintainers, and community members of KraitDev Managed projects, pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.**

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.